matrixinfer-ai/kthena/docs/kthena/docs/getting-started/quick-start.md

 - Access to a Kubernetes cluster with `kubectl` configured
 - Pod in Kubernetes can access the internet

-## Step 1: Create a Model Resource
+## Step 1: Create a ModelBooster Resource

 Create the example model in your namespace (replace `<your-namespace>` with your actual namespace):